The definitive Malta destination guide for travel in Malta

 I noticed something whilst in Valletta and its something I had first seen in the resort area we were staying in.
 It’s something I’ve seen before too and it was very easy for me to identify.
 Valletta has fallen a victim to some of those typical tourist no-no’s that many infamous Spanish resorts have fallen for.
 Tacky shops line a lot of the streets and cheap restaurants offering all your classic British dishes clog up many of the resorts.
 I began to noticed this a lot around Malta and the more I thought about it I couldn’t help but compare this to a similar tragedy I have seen across Spain.
 A negative dilution of culture because of poorly managed tourism.
 I soon began to realise Malta was once picked up in a tourism boom and dropped again some years later with a crash.

-Malta, like Spain, received it's big mass tourism boom from the 1950's onward and is still struggling to steer away from that identity.
-Malta's tourism stagnation can also be compared to Spain's as both countries experienced the same life-cycle and period of stagnation and steady decline.
+Malta, like Spain, received it’s big mass tourism boom from the 1950’s onward and is still struggling to steer away from that identity.
+Malta’s tourism stagnation can also be compared to Spain’s as both countries experienced the same life-cycle and period of stagnation and steady decline.
 After a meeting with the Maltese tourism board I became aware of the struggles Malta faced with its regeneration process.
-Sports tourism including dive and golfing holidays, along with a string of festival tourism have been introduced to try and combat the seasonality factor brought on by the European summer time.
+Sports tourism in Malta including dive and golfing holidays, along with a string of festival tourism have been introduced to try and combat the seasonality factor brought on by the European summer time.
 Malta tourism has a long way to go but all these positive steps should once again restore a healthy number of annual tourists to Malta.

-The most interesting part of my trip to Malta was hearing, seeing and watching the regeneration process before my eyes.
-A highly religious country hoping to diversify their product away from ageing boozy brits abroad.
+The most interesting part of my trip to Malta was hearing, seeing and watching the Malta tourism regeneration process before my eyes.
+A highly religious country hoping to diversify their tourism product away from ageing boozy brits abroad.
 Malta tourism promotes a more diverse version of what the island was once known for think culture, cuisine and city breaks to Valletta.
-As Mediterranean destination choices go I don't know whether Malta would've been one I chose to visit myself.
-I keep coming back to this word interesting, because Malta's culture and history truly is fascinating.
-I'm not too sure Valletta will ever be a top choice for a city break but I can't see why not.
+As Mediterranean destination choices go I don’t know whether Malta would’ve been one I chose to visit myself.
+I keep coming back to this word interesting, because Malta’s culture and history truly is fascinating.
+I’m not too sure Valletta will ever be a tourist top choice for a city break but I can’t see why not.
 It has everything that mainland Europe has to offer plus more.
 The island is the perfect size to spend a couple of days exploring and like I mentioned the timeless architecture and selection of scenery really make Malta a trip worth taking.